Questions about the company.

-A: No. We provide our online scheduler as a convenience.
-It randomly picks start times based on other booked sessions and practitioner availability four hours or later in advance.
-You are welcome to call us anytime at 269-373-1000.
-Sometimes we can find a time that works better for you than what the scheduler is suggesting.

 A: We request notification of cancellation as soon as possible and must be received by phone if within 24 hours.

 - Clients who late-cancel their reservations (within 24 hours) will not incur a fee the first time; subsequent cancellations may be charged a $30 cancellation fee for the next three occurrences after being assessed on a case by case basis.

 - In the event of a no-show (client fails to arrive for scheduled appointment with no notice via phone, or cancelling the session post start time) the client will be charged full price for the scheduled session.

 - Four or more cancellations and/or no-shows may require a client to pay in advance for services.

 Q: How long have you been in business?

-A: Kalamazoo Athletic Wellness was opened in 2013 by current owner Nick Garman and his former partner Amy Bradley.
+A: Kalamazoo Athletic Wellness was opened in 2013 by current owner Nick Garman and his former business partner Amy Bradley.
 Amy left the company in 2015 to pursue other professional opportunities, and she still comes by sometimes to visit.
 The soul of KAW extends back before this however, to the days of the Kalamazoo Center for the Healing Arts and SolSpring.

-#### Rewrite